 What I love most of all about his heart in this pursuit is that he doesn’t do it to talk about it or show others how great he is.
 He does it because he’s a simple guy who wants to take care of his body and his family.

 Since he’s changed his habits over the years, he has slowly changed many of my habits, which also changes our kids’ habits.
 I had no idea when we got married that he would take us down this path, but I am so happy he has.
 It has pushed me to discover new ways to cook, clean, and keep my mind and body healthy.

-Our Start – What I learned doing a Whole30 Cleanse
+My Start to Natural Healthy Living – What I learned doing a Whole30 Cleanse

 Read more about doing a Whole30 HERE!